Princess Amelia of Great Britain

-Princess Amelia Sophia Eleonore of Great Britain (10 June 1711 (New Style) – 31 October 1786) was the second daughter of King George II of Great Britain and Queen Caroline.
+Princess Amelia of Great Britain (Amelia Sophia Eleonore; 10 June 1711 (New Style) – 31 October 1786) was the second daughter of King George II of Great Britain and Queen Caroline.
+Born in Hanover, she moved to England when her grandfather George I became king.
+Amelia lived a solitary existence and died in 1786, the last surviving child of her parents.

 Early life

 Princess Amelia was born at Herrenhausen Palace, Hanover, Germany, on 30 May 1711 (Old Style).
 At the time of her birth, her father was Hereditary Prince of Brunswick-Lüneburg, son and heir of the Elector of Hanover.
 Her mother was Caroline of Ansbach, daughter of Johann Friedrich, Margrave of Brandenburg-Ansbach.
 She was known to her family as Emily.

 Great Britain

 On 1 August 1714, Queen Anne of Great Britain and Ireland died.
 Princess Amelia's grandfather succeeded her to become George I of Great Britain, in accordance with the provisions of the Act of Settlement 1701.
 Amelia's father, now heir apparent to the throne of Great Britain, was made Duke of Cornwall and created Prince of Wales on 27 September 1714.
 She moved to Great Britain with her family and they took up residence at St James's Palace in London.